iGetUploaded/Discord-Codes/README.md

 ## How To Use Anti Selfbot & Anti Scam Links
 For the Anti Scam and Anti Selfbot just put those right in your index.js

+If you are still getting scam links trying adding them to the scam.json file

 ## How to Use Custom Ready Events(Command Handler Only)
 Make sure to have chalk installed //npm i chalk